 I. Introduction

 In the beginning of burning plasma device discharge (current ramp up phase), the magnetohydrodynamic (MHD) instabilities and disruption can generate quasi-static toroidal electric fields that accelerate electrons to energies reaching several tens of MeV.
 This acceleration occurs when the force exerted by the quasi-static electric field surpasses the opposing forces from radiation and collisional drag.
 These high-energy electrons, known as runaway electrons, can inflict severe damage on the tokamak’s interior walls, thereby shortening the device’s operational lifespan.
 An intriguing possibility is to convert the energy gained by electrons from quasi-static electric fields into rotational energy within the magnetic field.
-This approach not only suppresses the energy of runaway electrons, reducing their harmful impact on the device, but also improves discharge performance by minimizing the consumption of ohmic field energy.
+This approach not only suppresses the energy of runaway electrons, moderates their harmful impact on the device, but also improves discharge performance by reducing the consumption of ohmic field energy.

-The transport of parallel energy from electrons into rotational energy primarily occurs through three different mechanisms, including (1) the electron avalanche process [1], (2) collision less pitch-angle scattering[2], and (3) the Anomalous Doppler Effect [ADE] [3].
-Current strategies to suppress runaway electrons, such as gas injection [4] and the enhancement of magnetic perturbations [5], often have unintended side effects and disrupt the discharge environment.
-In contrast, the Anomalous Doppler Effect provides a cleaner mechanism, making it a particularly attractive avenue for further investigation.
+The transport of parallel energy from electrons into rotational energy primarily occurs through three different mechanisms, including the electron avalanche process [1], collision less pitch-angle scattering[2] and the Anomalous Doppler Effect [ADE] [3].
+Current strategies to suppress runaway electrons, such as gas injection [4] and the enhancement of magnetic turbulences[5], often have unintended side effects and interrupt the discharge.
+In contrast, the ADE mechanism provides an attractive approach.